Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_lr.md

 ## What is BioNetGen?

-[BioNetGen](http://bionetgen.org/) is a software application for specification and simulation of rule-based modeling.
 In past modules, we have worked with chemical reactions that can be thought of as rules (e.g., "whenever an *X* particle and a *Y* particle collide, replace them with a single *X* particle").
 The chemotaxis pathway also can be thought of as a set of biochemical rules specifying a set of mathematical equations dictating molecule concentrations.
 Our larger goal is to use BioNetGen to translate these rules into a reasonable chemotaxis simulation, then visualize and interpret the results.

 In this tutorial, we will focus only on modeling ligand-receptor dynamics, which we will use as a starting point for more advanced modeling later.